 Quinoa with Roasted Radishes and Pearl Onions

 Sometimes I get carried away with combining ingredients when I should just keep it simple.
 After reading in Saveur about roasting radishes, I ran right out and bought some.
 And then I thought, why not roast some pearl onions and garlic along with them?
 If I'd stopped right there, I probably would have been more satisfied with the results, but instead I had to think, "How can I make this heartier?" and then answer myself with the word "quinoa."
 Thus, a less than perfect dish was born.

-To be fair, my husband loved this, though I'm beginning to suspect that he is just easily pleased.
-E and I each had a serving and didn't absolutely detest it but weren't crowding around the pot for seconds, either.
-As I type this, I'm eating bites of the leftovers between sentences, and there's really nothing wrong with it, but it just doesn't inspire me to poetry.
-It's sad because I love quinoa, roasted garlic, roasted onions, and, I now know, roasted radishes, but all together--meh.
-I expected more.
+To be fair, my husband loved this.
+E and I each had a serving and didn’t not like it but weren’t crowding around the pot for seconds, either.
+As I type this, I’m eating bites of the leftovers between sentences, and there’s really nothing wrong with it, but it just doesn’t inspire me to poetry.
+I think because I love quinoa, roasted garlic, roasted onions, and, I now know, roasted radishes, I just expected more.

+Quinoa with Roasted Radishes and Pearl Onions